iaksun/AppliedLA/README.md

 **Alan Edelman, David P. Sanders & Charles E. Leiserson**, _Introduction to Computational Thinking_, Pluto notebooks of lectures and homeworks, videos of lectures, cheatsheets and more (https://computationalthinking.mit.edu/Spring21/).

-I am hoping that the lectures would serve their purpose and
+**Ege Aksun**, _Private Communications_, Introduction to GitHub environment and assistance during the development of the lectures.

+Please note that this page is intended to keep growing while I am developing the lectures, and hoping that there will be many other references and contributors along the way.